rubiojr/sup/cmd/sup/handlers/README_reminders.md

 - `tomorrow 3pm` - Tomorrow at 3:00 PM
 - `in 2 hours` - 2 hours from now
+- `in 30 minutes` - 30 minutes from now
+- `in 10 seconds` - 10 seconds from now
+- `in 1 second` - 1 second from now
 - `next friday` - Next Friday (default time)
 - `monday 9am` - Next Monday at 9:00 AM
-- `in 30 minutes` - 30 minutes from now
 - `december 25 10am` - December 25th at 10:00 AM

 ### Complete Examples